Random logic networks: from classical Boolean to quantum dynamics: Quantum generalizations of reversible Boolean networks

 A simple example circuit is the $N=2$, $K=2$ case shown in Fig.~\ref{fig:network}.
 It consists of two nodes: $s^{(1)}$ is updated according to the OR function $s^{(1)} \lor s^{(2)}$; and $s^{(2)}$ is updated according to the AND function $s^{(1)} \land s^{(2)}$.
 Fig.~\ref{fig:network}(a) shows the wiring diagram indicating which nodes are inputs to each node, and (b) shows the results of applying Boolean functions $F^{(1)}$ and $F^{(2)}$ to each possible configuration of input states, i.e. the truth table.

 Following Coppersmith et al., we choose to study the case in which the Boolean variables are updated synchronously.
 To perform the necessary operations, we first introduce one auxiliary bit for each node in the network.
-This bit holds the updated value of the node until all the operations at a given time step are completed, after which the values of the original bit and the corresponding auxiliary bit are swapped.
+This bit holds the updated value of the node until all the operations at a given time step are completed, after which the values of the original bit and the corresponding auxiliary bit are swapped so that the original qubit assumes a new value and the auxiliary qubit holds the value of the original on the previous time step, and the operations for the next time step can begin.

 An elementary operation is represented by the diagram in Fig.~\ref{fig:network}(c), where each line represents one bit, with lines 3 and 4 representing the auxiliary bits corresponding to bits 1 and 2, respectively.
 (For simplicity, we have relabeled $s^{(1)}_t$, $s^{(2)}_t$ as $s^{(1)}$, $s^{(2)}$ and $s^{(1)}_{t-1}$, $s^{(2)}_{t-1}$ as $s^{(3)}$, $s^{(4)}$.)
 Time proceeds from left to right, and the open and solid dots on lines 1 and 2 indicate that the operation $U$ is {\em controlled} by the values of those bits.
 Open and solid dots correspond to states $s = -1$ or $+1$, respectively.
 In order for $U$ to be applied to $s^{(3)}$, $s^{(1)}$ and $s^{(2)}$ must take the specified values at time $t$.
 In this example, $s^{(3)}$ just after time $t$ will be the result of applying $U$ if and only if $s^{(1)} = 1$ and $s^{(2)} = -1$.
 Otherwise, $s^{(3)}$ will remain unchanged.
 The $\times$ symbols connected by a vertical line indicate the bit values are swapped.